Sharawy2000/Python-Image-Compression-using-SOM-Neural-network/README.md

 Make your changes and commit them (git commit -m 'Add some feature').
 Push to the branch (git push origin feature-branch).
 Create a new Pull Request.

 📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 🙏 Acknowledgments

 SOM Algorithm
-Any other libraries or resources used in your project.